Rajeswari-31/demo/README.md

 # demo
 creating for DevDataops demo

-this repo contains the files needed for dataops demo in VM
+this repo contains the files needed for dataops demo in VM (both PLSQL & java)